RsyncProject/rsync/rsync.1.md

 older rules are specified using [`--include`](#opt) and [`--exclude`](#opt) as well as the [`--include-from`](#opt) and [`--exclude-from`](#opt).
 These are limited in behavior but they don't require a "-" or "+" prefix.
-An old-style exclude rule is turned into a `+ name` filter rule (with no modifiers) and an old-style include rule is turned into a `- name` filter rule (with no modifiers).
+An old-style exclude rule is turned into a "`- name`" filter rule (with no modifiers) and an old-style include rule is turned into a "`+ name`" filter rule (with no modifiers).

 Rsync builds an ordered list of filter rules as specified on the command-line